hrr47-fec8-webber/carousel-proxy/README.md

 # Booked Proxy

 Welcome to Booked, a vacation rental booking website!
-This repo contains the proxy server that renders all modules.
+This repo contains the proxy server that renders all modules: an image gallery and carousel, a booking module, the reviews information, and more places to stay.

 ![Alt text](./screenshots/PageGif.gif?raw=true "Full Page")